 To achieve greater control over the nature-based tourism growth process, wildlife resources were centralised, and local responsibilities and benefits were largely taken away from the communities.
-The benefits of tourism only benefited a few large companies, leaving the communities behind with the stark reality of the shear number of elephants (and predator conflict).
+The benefits of tourism only benefited a few large companies, leaving the communities behind with the stark reality of the sheer number of elephants (and predator conflict).
 While the world was celebrating Botswana tourism stakeholders with rewards and accolades, the picture in rural Botswana looked quite different – that of locals paying a high price.

 So here is part of that dark picture.
-This remote area, that Thalefang Charles refers to as “Overseas”, has about 16,000 people and 18,000 elephants.
+This remote area, which Thalefang Charles refers to as “Overseas”, has about 16,000 people and 18,000 elephants.
 More than 16,000 cattle graze the floodplain between Seronga and Gudigwa.
 Small settlements dot the area between the villages all along the road, on the floodplains and into the dry north.

 As you drive along the road, signs by a conservation NGO indicate the elephant corridors that the elephants use to reach the water on the floodplain.
-This is to prevent future development, but does not safeguard the houses and fields already established in the way of the ever increasing elephant herds.
+This is to prevent future development but does not safeguard the houses and fields already established in the way of the ever-increasing elephant herds.

 To some extent, these signs are rather ironic.
-The short stunted mopane shrubs strewn with skeletons of large trees interspersed with well-worn elephant paths and heaps of elephant dung where they cross the road, is stating the obvious.
+The short stunted mopane shrubs strewn with skeletons of large trees interspersed with well-worn elephant paths and heaps of elephant dung where they cross the road is stating the obvious.

 As the rain-filled waterholes in the north are drying up, the elephant herds need to walk south to the floodplains to drink every day, not only intensifying the human-wildlife conflict, but causing an ever radiating devastation to the vegetation which is now also starting to affect the large trees on the islands of the floodplains.

 They arrive at dusk and leave again at dawn, preventing human movement in the dark.
 Where it used to be only elephant bulls hanging around on the floodplains during the day, now some cow herds do not leave, staying close to villages and preventing free movement of people from working their fields or tending to their livestock – even during the daylight hours.
 For not only water, but also browse is getting scarce in the north.
-And the crop raiding during the rainy season has escalated and some people have stopped planting.
+And the crop-raiding during the rainy season has escalated and some people have stopped planting.

 Close to the road on the floodplain near the village of Gunotsoga lies the carcass of a female elephant, with vultures cleaning the hollows in her skull where her tusks have been removed.
 This is the matriarch of a small herd.
 She killed an old man on the road three weeks ago.
-He left on foot for the village from his settlement at about six in the morning but never goth there.
+He left on foot for the village from his settlement at about six in the morning but never got there.
 His mutilated body was found next to the road by a passerby, with the story written in the sand – a tale of unprovoked fury by the cow elephant.

 She must have been enraged by a very bad experience with people.
 She charged at him from nearly 80 metres away, tusking and tossing him several times before rejoining her herd far on the opposite side of the road.
-She was shot by an officer of the Department the same day, and the tusks removed for safe keeping.
+She was shot by an officer of the Department the same day, and the tusks removed for safekeeping.
 The community was furious about the killing of the old man, and two other elephants were apparently killed shortly after by community members in retaliation, the bodies left with the tusks intact…

 So back to the BBC article and the pure hate and condemnation it has provoked from some circles.
 Allow me some perspective while remembering the souls of the old man and the elephant matriarch, and so many old men and elephants in villages all over the north of Botswana.
 No good will come from their deaths if it based on lies.

 Firstly, the anti-poaching units were never disarmed.
 Their military weapons were removed as it is against the law in Botswana and they are already assisted by the Botswana Defence Force which is suitably armed and equipped.
 The APU’S still have their semi-automatic weapons.
-So blaming the poaching on the “deweaponising” of the law enforcement agencies is not factual or logical.
+So blaming the poaching on the “de-weaponising” of the law enforcement agencies is not factual or logical.